Li Shiu Tong: Life after Hirschfeld

 Li and Giese were named the primary heirs in Hirschfeld's will, in which he stipulated that he would give Li an inheritance in order to carry on Hirschfeld's legacy.
 According to Giese, "Tao is rather panicky...
 Apart from the personal loss, the responsibilities that Papa has sort of imposed [quasi auferlegt] on him are a bit oppressive in light of his youth ...
 It is an inheritance just as honorable as it is obligatory, obligatory to the greatest possible extent, such that Tao does not even know whether he should accept it."
-Li ended up accepting the task at 28 with no medical degree, no papers in his name alone, and no backing from the now destroyed Institute of Sexual Science.
-However, he was unable to fulfill the task, and he entered a "drifting" period after Hirschfeld's death, where he used family money to travel across Europe and North America and study at numerous universities, including Harvard, without actually completing a degree program or taking any examinations.
-He then moved back to Hong Kong in 1960 before settling in Canada for the final phase of his life in 1974.
+He entered a "drifting" period after Hirschfeld's death.
+With little monetary limitations, he could pursue extensive travels and studies.
+Frightened by the Second World War, he tried to leave Switzerland.
+It was not before 1941 that he obtained a visa for the United States.
+Crossing the Atlantic from Lisbon to New York City in a refugee ship, he started studying at Harvard University.
+There he studied from 1941 to 1944 without actually completing a degree programme.
+In 1944 he moved to Washington, DC, where he became an employee of the Chinese embassy.
+Shortly after the end of the Second World War, he moved back to Zürich in October 1945 and resumed his medical studies at the university.
+He moved back to Hong Kong in 1960.
+In the early 1970s, he settled in Vancouver, Canada, for the final phase of his life, surrounded by more and more family members immigrating to Canada.
+In October 1993 he died in a hospital in Vancouver.
 Throughout his journeys, he kept Hirschfeld's personal items that he had inherited.